-Applicants will be required to populate and upload the Project Financials excel workbook for Part A- 100% Fiber based deployment and/or Part B- Fiber, reliable and alternative technologies deployment), which can be found in on the application portal and will include detailed information covering:
+Applicants will be required to populate and upload the Project Financials excel workbook for Part A1- 100% Fiber based deployment and/or A2 - 100% Fiber based deployment excluding Outliers and/or Part B- Fiber, reliable and alternative technologies deployment), which can be found in on the Project Application portal and will include detailed information covering:

+High-level project budget information

+- Capital costs

+- Operating costs

+- Breakdown of BSLs proposed to be served by technology type and cost to serve each BSL

+- List of outliers, in A2 and B for exclusion, if applicable

+- List of CAIs, proposed technologies, and cost to serve

+- Project Cost Estimation

+- Project Infrastructure Deployment details

-- High-level project budget information - Capital costs - Operating costs - List of outliers, proposed technologies, and cost to serve - List of CAIs, proposed technologies, and cost to serve - Details on funding sources and matching - Capital investment schedule the demonstrates that the Applicant will achieve complete build-out and service initiation within four years of the final award - Project pro forma financials and cashflow - ✓ The duration should be for not less than a 10-year period, or the length of any expected debt or capital leases, whichever is longer. - ✓ Applicants will identify any periods during which the project is expected to have a net operating revenue loss and identify the expected source of funds to cover such losses. - ✓ Applicants will demonstrate the availability of funds to cover all project costs exceeding the grant amount, along with the ongoing financial capacity to meet eligible project expenses. - ✓ Applicants will also include the following in the Project Financials workbook:
+- Details on funding sources and matching

+- Capital investment schedule the demonstrates that the Applicant will achieve complete build-out and service initiation within four years of the final award

+- · Project pro forma financials and cashflow

+- ✓ The duration should be for not less than a 10-year period, or the length of any expected debt or capital leases, whichever is longer.

+- ✓ Applicants will identify any periods during which the project is expected to have a net operating revenue loss and identify the expected source of funds to cover such losses.

+- ✓ Applicants will demonstrate the availability of funds to cover all project costs exceeding the grant amount, along with the ongoing financial capacity to meet eligible project expenses.

+- ✓ Applicants will also include the following in the Project Financials workbook:

 - Revenue and Operating Expenses

 - Net Operating Revenue

 - Net Income

 - Unlevered and Levered Free Cash Flows

 - Other Capital Sources

 - Net Cash